evan-dayy/sp24-cs5004-notes/IntelliJ-IDEA-related/README.md

 ```
 Meanwile, please exclude the hidden files when you submit it (such as .DS_Store), only upload and submit the files with .java extension;
 ```
+**There are other factors may cause auto-grader failure**

+- Wrong compression extension (.7z or other compression format instead of .zip);
+- Wrong file structure.
+Make sure yout submission follows the file strcture `src/package_name/...` and `test/testFile.java`;

 ## jshell: Java in Terminal for Quick Test